yangtseng/scDrugplus/README.md

   -i INPUT, --input INPUT
                         path to input drug response prediction (csv file) -smiles INPUT_SMILES, --smiles INPUT
-                        path to input the smiles string of known molecules (txt file) -o OUTPUT, --output OUTPUT
+                        path to input the smiles string of unknown molecules (csv file) -o OUTPUT, --output OUTPUT
                         path to output directory, default='./' -m MODEL, --model MODEL
                         the sensitivity screening in the previous analysis is from GDSC ic50/PRISM auc, e.g. GDSC, PRISM, default='PRISM'
 ```

-- Predict drug response on specified clusters (here for default all clusters) with **Drug Response Prediction**.
+- Predict drug response on new drugs and specified clusters (here for default all clusters) with **Drug Response Prediction on new drugs**.

 ```
 python3 new_drug_prediction.py --input /path/to/AUC_prediction --smiles molecules_smiles.csv